 of the video series about the Wollensak 1288 Stereo Tape Recorder Restoration

-done by ClydeSight Productions in early 2012 shows the amplifier test after
+done by ClydeSight Productions in early 2012 shows the catastrophic damage

-of tape recorders will recognize the similarity of the components among these
+recorders will recognize the similarity of the components among these reel

 The Wollensak 1288 stereo tape recorder was issued in 1965, based on the